RSCC Policies & Guidelines

 - Registration fees for approved conferences, conventions, seminars or meetings will be allowed including cost of official banquets and/or luncheons, if authorized in advance, and provided receipts are submitted with the travel claim.

-- Handling Fees ‑ Fees for the handling of equipment or promotional materials will be reimbursable up to the maximum indicated in the Addendum.
+- Handling Fees - Fees for the handling of equipment or promotional materials will be allowed up to the maximum indicated (see Addendum).

 - RSCC Travel Claim forms TR-2, Travel Claim form (Mileage Only) and TR-3, Travel Claim form (Overnight Travel) shall be used for reimbursement of expenses.

-- The form must show movement and detail of expenses on a daily basis, be signed in ink by the employee, and be approved by the appropriate approving authorities.
+- The form must show movement and detail of expenses on a daily basis, be signed in ink by the employee, and be approved by the appropriate approving authorities prior to reimbursement.

 - Receipts for appropriate expenses must be submitted with the claim for reimbursement.